LandRover/jukebox/README.md

  * Configurable path for mp3 dir (must follow strict convenstions).
  * ID3 tag parsing for v2.1, 2.3 and 2.4.
  * Supports MP3 only.
+ * WebAudio based audio player with crossfade feature (100% HTML5, not flash required).
+ * Due to strick restrictions on the mp3 content dir I'm able to print the albums nicly with a huge cover flow.

 ### MP3 dir convenstions:
  1. The general structure inside the MP3 Path is: Artist\Album (Year)